mehmetveyseldilim/FinalCase/README.md

 Once the containers are up and running, you can access the application at `http://localhost:5154` If you have `Postman` you can import the Postman json collection and start testing the app right away.

-Also all operations have been executed and screenshotted.
+All operations have been executed and screenshotted.
 You can also access this documentation file when you clone this repository.

 ## Tests